ajdiaz/timeline/man/tl-timeline.1.md

 : Show current available timeline, but not refresh it from the internet.
 Usually you want ot use this if you are offline, else use **refresh** subcommand instead.
-For known more about filters read the **FILTER** section below
+For known more about filters read the **FILTER** section below.

 **refresh** [filter]

 : Pull changes in the current enabled timeline and show the results.
 The filter passed as argument are used in the later display of the results, not in the refresh.
-For known more about filters read the **FILTER** section below
+For known more about filters read the **FILTER** section below.

 **edit**